In 2020, the entire world became reliant on technology to stay connected. Here are some eye-opening stats to prove it…

 You don’t need to actually stand up in front of your computer, but conducting regular ‘stand up’ meetings in which you exchange updates with your team can do wonders for your employee engagement.

-These meetings also represents a great opportunity to raise any issues, concerns, or roadblocks which can help boost efficiency for that week by giving everyone an opportunity to help solve problems together.
+These meetings also represents a great opportunity to raise any issues, concerns, or roadblocks, helping to boost efficiency for that week by giving everyone an opportunity to help solve problems together.

 Regular Company Comms Messages